yashmgupta/gemma4-12b-bioinfo-qlora/README.md

 ## ⚖️ Safety, limitations & responsible use

-- The model is optimized for **bioinformatics and computational biology assistance**, not for general medicine or clinical care.[web:2][web:19]
+- The model is optimized for **bioinformatics and computational biology assistance**, not for general medicine or clinical care.
 - Outputs may be **incorrect, incomplete, or outdated**; always cross-check against:
   - Primary literature
   - Curated databases (NCBI, Ensembl, UniProt, PDB, etc.)